Interfraternity Council Rush

 Rush Week Events

-Rushfest - Sunday, September 7, 2014 from 12-3pm in the Health and Learning Center.
+Rushfest - Sunday, January 25, 2015 from 1-3pm in the Kaibab Room in the University Union.
 At the Rushfest event you will be able to speak with each of the chapters and find out more about their events for the week.